All Skills, No Luck In Riders' Sectional Final Win

 And if any Wapakoneta attackers were lucky enough to get a shot off, Spencer was their to clean it up, collecting five saves, including one with 11:30 remaining in the contest when the sophomore leaped in the air to snatch the ball in the middle of a crowd.

-"They believed in the process in practice," said Roughriders coach Dave Ring.
-"Wapak made us look bad (in the first game) and he (Keith Rambin) said that we got lucky ( in last week's game) and I can't argue that, but he didn't lucky today, did he?
+“They believed (his players) in the process in practice,” said Roughriders coach Dave Ring.
+“Wapak made us look bad (in the first game) and Rambin put in the paper that we got lucky and I can’t argue that.

-"We learn, we take our luck and show you what skills looks like."
+“But I will tell you this, they didn’t get lucky today.
+We learned, we took our luck and we showed them what skill looked like and anybody who wanted to see it — it was on display today.

 For the full story, read Friday's print edition of The Evening Leader.